thinkoverit/assignments/WordPress.md

-Wecome, Thank you for showing interest in growing with us at Pixel6.
+Welcome and thank you for showing interest in working with us at Pixel6.
 Wish you best of luck for the assignment.
 Please read the entire document carefully before you start writing code.

 # Assignment
-You will be creating an wordpress theme only, **without use of any external 3rd party plugins**.
+You will be creating a WordPress theme only **without use of any external 3rd party plugins**.

 ## Form for profile submission.
 - Create a blank theme, call it WP6.
 Author to be your name and preview image to be 'WordPress' logo.
 Website home page to be a profile submission page.